nnguyen259/ColdSteel3Tools/README.md

 ### Randomizer

-- **Base Project**: The name of the project to be used as the base for the randomizer. `TOCS3 Vanilla` is the original version of the game.
+- **Base Project**: The name of the project to be used as the base for the randomizer. `BaseProject` is the original version of the game.
 - **Seed**: The seed to be used in the randomizer

 The result of the randomizer will be saved in the `results.txt` file.